The Göttweig monastery lies majestically on a hill above the Danube.

 Behind the muses of the arts on the side of the good is Kronos.
 Well, didn't Kronos eat all his children?

 The question remains: where does the pilgrimage to Santiago continue?
-Turn right before the church and you will come to the section of the Austrian Way of St. Jacques that is signposted from here to Melk.
+Turn right before the church and you will come to the section of the Austrian Way of St. James that is signposted from here to Melk.

 For us, however, this question does not arise, because our friends picked us up in Göttweig and took us to a Heurigen in the Traisental.
 Here the Heurigen host Hinterleitner presents his best wines and we are allowed to taste!